BagpipesOrg/api/README.md

 The developer can then create their own frontend so that their user can sign the transaction.
 Thereafter, the transaction can be broadcast.

+After the transaction has been drafted, it needs to be signed.

 ###### 2. Broadcast: